-Maintained by the Cobequid Trails Society, the Rogart Mountain Trail is well-marked and has interpretive signs with historical information.
+Maintained by the Cobequid Eco-Trails Society, the Rogart Mountain Trail is well-marked and has interpretive signs with historical information.
 The suggested hiking time is 2.5 hours, but I usually hike the loop in 1.75 hours (a little longer when I’m birding!).

 We followed the brook westward and then left it to begin the steep ascent of Rogart Mountain, pausing at Andrew’s Plateau—formerly the fields and pastures of Scottish settlers Andrew and Margaret Murray and family—to gaze out over the hills.

-Beyond the plateau, we continued to climb northwestward to Catherine’s Lookoff and traced the rim of the summit, with its stunted beeches and maples, to Rogart Mountain South Lookoff and its expansive view of the Nuttby Highlands (see opening photograph).
+Beyond the plateau, we continued to climb northwestward to Catherine’s Lookoff, and then traced the rim of the summit, with its stunted beeches and maples, to Rogart Mountain South Lookoff and its expansive view of the Nuttby Highlands (see opening photograph).
 An interpretive sign at the lookoff explained that the peak was named for Rogart, Scotland (from whence some of the settlers had come), and means “high plateau” in Gaelic.
 Intriguingly, it also mentioned that Canada’s first prime minister, John A. Macdonald, hailed from Rogart.

-Past Rogart Mountain South Lookoff, the trail took a sharp turn to the northeast, leading us along the western rim of the summit and then gently downhill and uphill to Leattie Rise.
+Past Rogart Mountain South Lookoff, the trail took a sharp turn to the northeast, leading us along the western rim of the summit and then gently downhill, and uphill to Leattie Rise.
 Beyond this lower hilltop, we began a steep descent into the ravine of Leattie Brook, hiking switchbacks to ease the sharp drop in elevation.
 Beside us, the brook spilled and babbled over moss-covered rocks, gaining in volume as we proceeded down the mountain.
 The highlight of this trail section is Jane’s Falls, an elegant cascade over mossy rock ledges.